Nirdesh2511/cafe-website-/README.md

 Technologies Used :-
-HTML
+HTML,
-CSS
+CSS,
-JavaScript
+JavaScript,
-XAMPP (Apache, MySQL, PHP, Perl)
+XAMPP (Apache, MySQL, PHP, Perl),
-Bootstrap (for responsive design)
+Bootstrap (for responsive design),
-PHP (for backend processing)
+PHP (for backend processing),
-My Sql
+My Sql,

 Prerequisites :-
 Before you begin, ensure you have met the following requirements: